smithy-lang/smithy/_sources/1.0/spec/core/model.rst.txt

         corresponds to the member name.
     * - union
       - object
-      - The object MUST contain a single single key-value pair.
+      - The object MUST contain a single key-value pair.
 The key MUST be one of the member names of the union shape, and the value MUST be compatible with the corresponding shape.